Convolutional causal learning for aerodynamic flows: Approach

 where $\bm w$ is the weight parameter of the mode extractor.
 This extractor is implemented as a certain type of neural network, convolutional deep sigmoidal flow \cite{huang2018neural}.
 This model is constrained to possess non-negative weight values with bijective activation functions, which guarantees a bijective transformation to offer the solution $\bm q _I$ satisfying an information-theoretic condition of $H(C_L|\bm{q}_I) = 0$.
 This extractor decomposes the given state at each time stamp, yielding time-varying informative modes.
 The optimization for the weight distribution is performed with

-where the regular regression loss and mutual information loss are balanced with a constant parameter $\beta$.
-By minimizing the above cost function, the model is designed to tune $\bm w$ to extract vortical structures $\bm q_I$ that contain information about aerodynamic response. }
+where the regular regression loss and mutual information loss are balanced with a constant parameter $\beta$~\cite{arranz2024informative}. {Without the second term, the present model simply replicates the input field, i.e., $\bm q_I \approx \bm q$.} {The value of $\beta$ is determined based on the L-curve analysis~\cite{hansen1993use}, facilitating the identification of the trade-off relationship between two terms, which will be discussed later.} By minimizing the above cost function, the model is designed to tune $\bm w$ to extract vortical structures $\bm q_I$ that contain information about aerodynamic response. {Note that the current formulation differs from conventional definitions of causal inference~\cite{imbens2015causal} as this study does not consider any manipulations or perturbations in the system.
+Rather, this study focuses on the force generation dynamics due to the presence of vortical structures. }

-{ This study chooses two neural-network architectures as a mode extractor, depending on the flow of interest.
+This study chooses two neural-network architectures as a mode extractor, depending on the flow of interest.
 We first consider a convolutional autoencoder-based model~\cite{lecun2002gradient, hinton2006reducing}, as illustrated in figure~\ref{fig2}($a$).
 This is used for cases where the embedding latent dimensions are recognized to be few, i.e., ${\mathcal O}(10^0)$.
-In other words, the model provides a low-order causality-inferred representation, in addition to performing the current decomposition.
+In other words, the model provides a low-order representation, in addition to performing the current decomposition.
 A series of convolutional neural networks without compression is then employed for the analysis of turbulent vortical structures, as shown in figure~\ref{fig2}($b$).

-Distinct from previous studies performing the information-based decomposition via multi-layer perceptrons that require flattening of the input data~\cite{fukami2025information, arranz2024informative}, both models in this study are based on the convolutional operation, allowing the decomposition across the entire snapshot with one shot while preserving the spatial arrangement of vortical structures.
-This mitigates an issue of point-wise decomposition, often yielding spatially-discontinuous modal structures~\cite{fukami2025information}. } { These information-theoretic models are trained to learn causal relationship between two inputs: the current flow field snapshot ${\bm q}(t)$ and the lift coefficient over the time interval $\Delta t$, ${C_L}(t+\Delta t)$, thereby providing the time-varying informative mode ${\bm q}_I(t)$, expected to vary with the value for $\Delta t$.
-We also discuss the dependence of informative mode on $\Delta t$. }
+Distinct from previous studies performing the information-based decomposition via multi-layer perceptrons that require flattening of the input data~\cite{ arranz2024informative,fukami2025information}, both models in this study are based on the convolutional operation, allowing the decomposition across the entire snapshot with one shot while preserving the spatial arrangement of vortical structures~\cite{morimoto2021convolutional}.
+This mitigates an issue of point-wise decomposition, often yielding spatially-discontinuous modal structures~\cite{fukami2025information}. {These information-theoretic models are trained to learn the relationship between two inputs: the current flow field snapshot ${\bm q}(t)$ and the lift coefficient over the time interval $\Delta t$, ${C_L}(t+\Delta t)$.
+In other words, the models are designed to remove redundant structures, which do not contribute to the lift after the time gap $\Delta t$, thereby providing the time-varying informative mode ${\bm q}_I(t)$, expected to vary with the value for~$\Delta t$.
+We also discuss the dependence of informative mode on~$\Delta t$.}